 Bottled tea is great when you need a quick refreshment or want some drink to bring on the go.
 There's no need for brewing equipment or waiting around for your tea to be ready.
 On top of that, there's a wide variety of bottled tea options, from mild green tea to bold black tea!
 That's why we've written a buying guide that details how to choose the perfect bottled tea.

 Our list of favorites might be of help to you as well!
 After combing through Amazon and Walmart, we've found the 10 most impressive bottled teas that have earned the trust and love of many reviewers.
 One of them is Ito En's Oi Ocha Unsweetened Green Tea.
 It's brewed from whole tea leaves and has a rich, full-bodied flavor that will leave you craving for more.
-Read on to know more about this tea, and other products on our list.
+Read on to know more about this tea and other products on our list.
 And check out our buying guide, which was reviewed by a tea sommelier, for more advice on choosing.

 If you don't know where to start, check out our list of favorites!
-We've tracked down the top 10 bottled teas that are highly recommended by reviewers.
-All of them have different flavors, so check to see if there's any that will suit your taste.
+We've tracked down the 10 best bottled teas that are highly recommended by reviewers.
+All of them have different flavors, so check to see if there are any that will suit your taste.

 GT's Organic Kombucha